-He has now just gained a very nice productivity improvement at the same time as pushing his quality to new levels of excellence!
+He has now just gained a very nice productivity improvement while pushing your business’s quality to new levels of excellence.

 Every assembly station gets the same treatment, across all the company’s workstations and facilities.
 That improvement now has a quantitative and qualitative impact on the profitability and reputation of the company, driving more sales and more success.

 So you are the biggest battery-putting-into-devices company in the world.
-What are the other ways you can benefit from all the data?
+What are the other ways you can benefit from IIoT and all the data?

 All your assembly stations are delivering real-time data from all your connected devices.
-All that data is being rolled up to overall performance data across the globe.
-The data now tells you really useful information about each of your facilities.
+All that information is being rolled up to overall performance data across the globe.
+The data now gives you amazingly useful information about each of your facilities.

 Facility B always performs better than any other facility when the batteries weigh over 10Ibs.
 A continuous improvement team is sent in to observe the differences.
-They come away slightly amazed, the facility and surrounding area are all occupied by people who are on average x2 stronger than anywhere else in the world.
-Now all the heavy battery installs are performed in Facility B. (Of course suitable backup processes are implemented in every other facility, just in case.)
+They come away slightly amazed, the facility and surrounding areas are all occupied by people who are on average 2x stronger than anywhere else in the world!
+Now all the heavy battery installations are performed in Facility B. (Of course, suitable backup processes are implemented in every other facility, just in case.)

-All of these revolutions stemmed from maximizing processes from a manufacturing standpoint.
-How to make things faster, more efficiently, and at reduced costs.
-How to collect the raw materials and distribute products faster, more efficiently, and at reduced costs.
+The past revolutions stemmed from maximizing manufacturing processes - how to collect raw materials and manufacture products faster, more efficiently, and at reduced costs.

-The 4th Industrial revolution is about interconnecting everything, your sensors, your software, and your data analytics.
+The Fourth Industrial Revolution is about interconnecting everything, your sensors, your software, and your data analytics.
 Now you can make decisions based on live data from your entire factory network.
-Just like our second IIoT example, this is where your IoT makes the difference and gives you the edge over your competitors.
+Just like our second IIoT example with batteries, this is where your IoT makes the difference and gives you the edge over your competitors.

-Of course, this will further improve manufacturing efficiencies and maximize profits, but this time, it wasn’t driven by manufacturing needs.
+And of course, this will also further improve manufacturing efficiencies and maximize profits.

 Google - Founded in 1998 - Internet related services, for example: ‘Google search’.